ngs-lang/ngs/doc/ngslang.1.md

 ## Mutable default parameter gotchas

 The code below will probably not to what was intended.
-Note that default parameter value is only computed once, at function definition time.
+Note that default parameter value is only computed once, at method definition time.

 	F f(x, a:Arr=[]) {
 		a.push(x)